seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 1. Read `## 0.
 Fingerprint` at the top of `SYSTEM-MAP-CRYPTOCALCUL.md` and record
    the **revision string** it carries (format `Revision YYYY-MM-DD[-x]`).
-2. Confirm **every content anchor** the TZ header quotes is present in the map, matched as an exact substring.
+2. **Take the anchor list from the map's own anchor table, never from the TZ.** Confirm the TZ header quotes every anchor in that table, character for character, and that each is present in the map as an exact, case-sensitive substring.
+A comparison over the anchors a header happens to quote passes on a header that quotes none, which is a check passing with no data (inv.
+22).
+Record under `## Fingerprints`, per anchor, the command and the text the match returned — a fixed-string match prints the matched text itself — never only a verdict or a count of passes.
 3. Record the map's line count and MD5.

-If an anchor is missing, or the map's revision string differs from the one the TZ header requires — in either direction — **STOP.
+If the TZ header omits an anchor the map's table carries or quotes one that differs from it, if an anchor is absent from the map, or if the map's revision string differs from the one the TZ header requires — in either direction — **STOP.
 Do no work.
 Report BLOCKED**, stating fingerprint found versus fingerprint required.
 An older map is unblocked by the Boss uploading the current one and re-triggering; a newer map is the Architect's to resolve, routed through the report.
 The map's line count and MD5 are reported,